ferranpujolcamins/aoide-iTunes/CONTRIBUTING.md

     /** @abstract The sample rate of this media item in samples per second. */ open var sampleRate: Int { get }

+✅ Mapped to `markers`(Beat marker)

     /** @abstract The BPM (beats per minute) of this media item. */ open var beatsPerMinute: Int { get }

+❌ Not mapped

     /** @abstract The number of times this media item has been played in iTunes. */ open var playCount: Int { get }

+❌ Not mapped

     /** @abstract The date and time this media item was last played in iTunes, or nil if this media item has not been played. */ open var lastPlayedDate: Date? { get }

+❌ Not mapped

     /** @abstract The play status for this media.
 Represents partially played and unplayed states for videos and podcasts.
 Other media kinds always return "none". */ open var playStatus: ITLibMediaItemPlayStatus { get } // added in 12.4